MrFarland/DM-Operations-Center/Module/12-Movement/forced_march.md

 The [DC](difficulty-class) increases by 1 for each additional hour beyond 8 hours.

+Vehicle passengers are not subject to this restriction.

 > **Sources** <br/>
 > System Reference Document, p.
 84<br/>
 > Player's Handbook, p.
 182